-Timeline: Grant agreements were executed in FY 2021-22 with collection of expenditure data ongoing.
+Timeline: Grant agreements were executed in SFY 2021-2022 with collection of expenditure data ongoing.
 The Department intends to expend the grant funding within the SFRF timeframe.
+The Agreements and the periods for performance extend from the Effective Date through December 31, 2024.